 When it comes to dealing with heartbreak, everyone has a different way of coping.
 For some, dating casually is as much involvement as they can handle until they've fully recovered.
 So, if they've been honest about not wanting to rush into a serious relationship, it's important to respect their boundaries.
 On the other hand, if you're ready for something more serious, it's up to you to decide how long you're willing to wait for them.

 It's normal for past relationships to come up in conversation now and then.
 However, when it becomes a regular occurrence, it could mean their ex is still at the forefront of their mind.
-"If they talk about their ex often, bring up their ex in conversation, or get emotional about their ex," they might still be attached to their ex, host of the breakup BOOST podcast, Trina Leckie previously told Elite Daily.
+"If they talk about their ex often, bring up their ex in conversation, or get emotional about their ex," they might still be attached, Trina Leckie, host of the breakup BOOST podcast, previously told Elite Daily.

 Getting over a relationship that didn't work out is far from easy.
 If someone you're dating is still in the process of moving forward, patience is key.
-However, in the end, only you can decide whether you want to play an active role in their healing process, or if you prefer someone who's ready for the type of relationship you're looking for something serious.
+However, in the end, only you can decide whether you want to play an active role in their healing process, or if you'd prefer to date someone who's ready for the type of relationship you're looking for.